PowerCommands/PowerCommands2022/Docs/PowerCommands Design Principles And Guidlines.md

  - DescribeCommand
  - NewCommand

- This could of cours change in the future and the documentation may not be updated, you could easliy check the reserved commands using this command in the Console:
+ This could of course change in the future and the documentation may not be updated, you could easily check the reserved commands using this command in the Console:

  ```
  commands --reserved